Take HR Off Your Plate Without Hiring Internally

 Whoever has the time

 Things get done, but not always consistently.
-And over time, more and more HR issues start landing on the same few people, usually the ones already carrying the most responsibility.
+Over time, more and more HR issues start landing on the same few people, usually the ones already carrying the most responsibility.

-Hiring and onboarding happen without a consistent process, leading to gaps and misalignment
+Hiring and onboarding happen without a consistent process

-Performance issues aren’t always consistently documented or addressed properly
+Performance issues are not always documented or addressed properly

 Important HR projects keep getting pushed off or never fully completed